Clarita and Convoy of Hope have the same goals for her community in the Philippines — ending the cycle of poverty and encouraging sustainable growth.

 But her community still had needs, and her family’s income was never stable enough.
 So when she had the opportunity to join Convoy of Hope’s Women’s Empowerment program, she jumped at the chance.
 Five years later, she is running a successful store and teaching her 14-year-old daughter.

-“My daughter is eager to study,” Cristina said proudly.
+“My daughter is eager to study,” Clarita said proudly.
 “She is an honor student now.
 I can see that she will graduate, and she will also get a good job.”

 “Because we have been helped, we should also help them.
 So they can experience what we have experienced from Convoy of Hope.”

 Clarita is an amazing example of using empowerment to help end the cycles of poverty and hopelessness for others.

 For Micheline, brutal gang violence and food insecurity is a constant reality for her and her family in #Haiti.
 It's been difficult for her parents to keep a steady income and put food on the table.
 Convoy currently serves more than 125,000 meals a day in Haiti in partnership…